csmaller/blog/content/blog/travelling.md

 I feel like lying down in the rain

-Like ill find some answer to the pain
+Like I'll find some answer to the pain

 <br/>